-If it were ever true that in-house work guaranteed attorneys a comfortable 9-5 schedule, it is certainly not true now.4 Many in-house attorneys work long hours under stressful conditions, and the average number of hours in-house attorneys work each week is rising.5 Now, more than ever, it is vital for general counsel and law department managers to examine work/life issues in their departments and implement effective programs that allow attorneys to balance their personal and professional lives.
+If it were ever true that in-house work guaranteed attorneys a comfortable nine to five schedule, it is certainly not true now.4 Many in-house attorneys work long hours under stressful conditions, and the average number of hours in-house attorneys work each week is rising.5 Now, more than ever, it is vital for general counsel and law department managers to examine work/life issues in their departments and implement effective programs that allow attorneys to balance their personal and professional lives.
 What benefits can corporations derive from effective work/life programs in their law departments?

 Implementation of work/life programs has to be undertaken carefully, however.
-A troubling finding emerged from a 2001 Catalyst survey of the graduates of five elite law schools:6 Although twothirds of the women lawyers had gone in house seeking work/life balance, fewer in-house than lawfirm women felt they could advance professionally on flexible work arrangements.
-Additionally, attorneys who have used flexible work arrangements in corporate law departments reported to PAR in its 2001 study that they felt stigmatized as a result.
-Are these findings of stigma borne out by further study?
+A troubling finding emerged from a 2001 Catalyst survey of the graduates of five elite law schools: Although two-thirds of the women lawyers had gone in house seeking work/life balance, fewer in-house than law-firm women felt they could advance professionally on flexible work arrangements.
+Additionally.